Mishor Adumim: History

 Since 1998, the park has been managed by the Ma'aleh Adumim Economic Development Company Ltd. Stretching over 1550 dunam, it includes businesses and factories, as well as a busy commercial center.
 In 2014, the park housed 300 factories and small businesses, a bowling alley, two large supermarkets, an art museum and several kosher wineries.
 These businesses are entitled to special tax breaks under Israeli law.
 A few, like the Shweiki glass factory, established in 1936, is Arab-owned: the Shweiki products are boycotted by Palestinian consumers, while the IDF refuses to give its seal of approval for the shatterproof glass it produces.
 One of the big draws is a Rami Levy supermarket.
 Adumim Food Ingredients is a food additives company that manufactures nutraceuticals in collaboration with the Hebrew University of Jerusalem.
 Most of the businesses rely heavily on Palestinian labour.

 The SodaStream factory in Mishor Adumim provided employment for 1,300 workers: 950 Arabs (450 Israeli and 500 Palestinian) and 350 Israeli Jews.
 The SodaStream plant was established in Mishor Adumim by the company founder Peter Weissburgh in the 1990s, before SodaStream was taken over by the Fortismo Capital Fund in 2007.
 In 2014, Daniel Birnbaum, the current CEO said that he would not have opened the factory at this site, but its presence there was a reality and he would not bow to political pressure to close it, even after the inauguration of a new plant under construction in Lehavim in the northern Negev.
 According to Birnbaum, he would not consider closing the plant out of loyalty to its hundreds of Palestinian workers, noting that he could not see how it would help the Palestinian cause if they were fired.
 Nevertheless, the closure of the Mishor Adumim factory was announced in October 2015.

 Israeli-Palestinian conflict

 Many Palestinians are employed at Mishor Adumim where they can make between double to triple the common wages in the Palestinian territories.
 One Palestinian worker said "I can bring a million people who want to work here".

-According to a report in Haaretz in 2017, the Palestinians working in one of Mishor Adumim's factories, the Hayei Adam (Life of Man) carpentry shop which crafts furniture for synagogues, labour in sweatshop conditions.
+According to a report by Haaretz in 2017, the Palestinians working in one of Mishor Adumim's factories, the Hayei Adam (Life of Man) carpentry shop which crafts furniture for synagogues, labour in sweatshop conditions.

-The Rami Levy supermarket in Mishor Adumim is widely patronized by Palestinians, although Palestinian Authority Economy Minister Hassan Abu Libdeh warned them in 2010 not to buy there.
+The Rami Levy supermarket in Mishor Adumim is widely patronized by Palestinians, although Palestinian Authority Economy Minister Hassan Abu Libdeh warned them in 2010 not to make purchases there.
 Many of the employees are also Palestinian.
 On December 3, 2014, a Palestinian teenager entered the supermarket and stabbed two Israeli shoppers.